JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 | [COVID-19-CT-Seg]()                                          | 20 lung CT scans from; Annotations include left lung, right lung and infections. |

-## Challenge Task 1: Learning with a few annotations
+## Segmentation Task 1: Learning with a few annotations

 > This task is based on COVID-19-CT-Seg dataset with 20 cases.
 Three subtasks aim to segment lung, infection or both of them.
 For each task, 5-fold cross validation results should be reported.
 It should be noted that each fold only has 4 training cases, and remained 16 cases are used for testing.
 [Here]() is the dataset split file.